+I started playing very early.
+Many children dream of being a professional athlete.
+I had a typical dream career.
 I started in an academy in Klagenfurt.
 I progressed through the amateur side to the reserves before making my first professional appearance for the first team.
 Quite soon afterwards, I made a move to second division side Wolfsberger AC.
 After two seasons we were promoted, and I stayed another four years.

 But having been a professional for six, seven years, I needed a change.
 I felt like I was staying in my comfort zone.
 You get used to all these things and you don't know how to appreciate them anymore.
 You play against the same ten teams, four years in a row.
 The training facilities don’t change.
 And at the same time, I am too busy to do something besides playing football.
 So, I felt I am not developing anymore, I am standing still on a personal level.